Esri/arcgis-runtime-samples-android/java/animate-3d-graphic/README.md

 * Select a mission -- selects a location with a route for plane to fly.
 * Mission progress -- shows how far along the route the plane is.
 Slide to change keyframe in animation.
-* Play -- toggles playing and stopping the animation.
+* Play/Stop -- toggles playing and stopping the animation.
 * Follow -- toggles camera following plane.

 Speed Slider (Top Right Corner):